cachrisman/salesforce-node-client/README.md

 ```

 Once this is done, you may access the underlying client services with these properties:
-- `auth` for the authentication servcie
+- `auth` for the authentication service
 - `data` for the data service